Book of Kells, 8th Century. Gratefully adapted with a CC license from Flickr.

 Henry, F. and Marsh-Micheli, G.L.
 (1987, 2008) "Manuscripts and Illuminations, 1169-1603".
 In: Cosgrave, A. (ed.)
 A New History of Ireland Volume 2: Medieval Ireland 1169-1534.
 Oxford: Oxford University Press: 780-815.

-Known as Summon, this interdisciplinary database is UofT's largest--and your best bet when more focused databases let you down.
+Known as LibrarySearch, this interdisciplinary database is UofT's largest--and your best bet when more focused databases let you down.
 It combs through more than 1,200 databases, journal packages, e-book collections, and other resources ranging from the sciences to the social sciences and humanities.
-At its best, Summon finds relevant results you won't find elsewhere; at its worst, however, Summon can overwhelm you will a mish-mash of results from different subject areas.
+At its best, LibrarySearch finds relevant results you won't find elsewhere; at its worst, however, LibrarySearch can overwhelm you will a mish-mash of results from different subject areas.

 Over one million bibliographic citations to journal articles, essays in books, and book reviews in the field of religion.
 Covers all aspects of the major world religions and now includes all the content of the online Catholic Periodical and Literature Index.